lucastaba/qml_display/README.md

 *Fig. 1- Display showing temperature and humidity.*

 ## System Specification
-The system must emulate three sensors: the first is the temperature sensor in celsius, the sencond is the humidity sensor, and the third is the temperature sensor in fahrenheit.
+The system must emulate three sensors: the first is the temperature sensor in celsius, the second is the humidity sensor, and the third is the temperature sensor in fahrenheit.
 The third sensor updates its value converting the value read by the first sensor, thus whenever the first sensor is updated the third sensor also updates.

 The data returned by the first and second sensors should be random.
 The first sensor **MUST** update in **2 seconds** intervals and the second sensor **MUST** update in **5 seconds** intervals.